All-Weather and Indoor Activities in Ohakune – Perfect for a Rainy Day or When the Mountain is Closed!

 On the other side of Mt Ruapehu in Whakapapa Village, the historic Chateau Tongariro stands majestically at the base of the mountain.
 While a rainy day might not be the best to admire the usual volcano views from the hotel, you still might like to treat yourself to their high tea experience in the Ruapehu Lounge.
 Chateau Tongariro’s high tea treats patrons to indulgent finger sandwiches, scones and an array of sweet treats.
 Plus, choose from their extensive tea menu served in dainty teacups.
 See more experiences like this in the 9 Luxury Activities in Ohakune.

 Location: Whakapapa Village, approximately 50km (31 miles) from Ohakune town centre.

 8. Do Some Boutique Shopping in Ohakune Town

 A rainy day in Ohakune is a good excuse to hit the boutique shops of the town.
 Commemorate your time on the mountains of the Tongariro National Park with some modern NZ-made apparel from Strange Dog Print and Design.
-Or how about picking up something unique from Cornercopia, who sell locally-made crafts?
+Or how about picking up something unique from Cornercopia, which sells locally-made crafts?
 The Craft Haus at the railway station is also worth a look around, selling premium merino wool clothing, luxury homewares, artwork and more.
 The latter even has an espresso bar in-store so you can warm up before heading back out in the rain.

-Loction: Strange Dog Print and Design – 19a Goldfinch Street.
+Location: Strange Dog Print and Design – 19a Goldfinch Street.
 Cornercopia – 33 Clyde Street.
 The Craft Haus – 31 Thames Road.